jtsternberg/Code-Snippets-CPT/README.md

 [Available on wordpress.org](https://wordpress.org/plugins/code-snippets-cpt/).

 ## Change Log

+### 2.1.0
+* Fix issue with double trailing slashes on `DWSNIPPET_URL` causing resources to no load under some circumstances.

 ### 2.0.9
 * Fix issue with calling `wp.mce` when it doesn't exist (in instances where only quicktags are enqueued).